cholakovvv/cholakovvv/README.md

 # Audit Portfolio - cholakovv

+I’m a Smart Contract Auditor & Blockchain Engineer at @threesigmaxyz, where I specialize in building and securing next-generation decentralized applications.
+In addition to my work at ThreeSigma, I also provide independent auditing services for those looking to ensure the reliability and safety of their smart contracts.

 If you are a founder or an engineer looking to get your smart contract protocol audited by a security expert, you can contact me on [Twitter](https://twitter.com/cholakovv), [Telegram](https://t.me/cholakovv), or Discord @cholakovv to discuss your needs and help you secure your project.

 ## Private Engagements